-Overview of Somerset County Trust Fund and Municipal PIG requirements
+Overview of Somerset County Trust Fund and Municipal PIG requirements approximately \$18.3 million annually.

-The Somerset County Open Space Recreation Farmland Preservation Trust Fund generates approximately \$18.3 million annually.
 The Borough of Peapack and Gladstone works with Somerset County according to its current cost-share requirements for preserving farms.
 The County's policy is that Somerset CADB will fund one-half of the difference between the amount the SADC funded and the total cost for preserving a farm, based upon the Certified Market Value, through the municipal Planning Incentive Grant program.
 The remainder is funded by the municipality.